How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 I use Sunblaster LED grow lights with T5 fluorescent bulbs.
 They put off a ton of light without generating excess heat.

-Place your planted ginger and turmeric rhizomes under grow lights that are just a few inches above the soil’s surface.
+Place your planted ginger and turmeric rhizomes under grow lights that are hanging just a few inches above the soil’s surface.
+I keep mine no more than 4in above the top of my plants during germination.

-Ginger and turmeric grows best in a warm, humid environment so either place a humidity dome over them or be sure the air temperature is around 21°C/69.8°F.
+Ginger and turmeric grow best in a warm, humid environment so either place a humidity dome over them or be sure the air temperature is around 21°C/69.8°F.

 Keep soil consistently damp but avoid having any standing water.